ldvsantos-uefs/revisaoescopo/1-MANUSCRITO/revisao_escopo_en.md

 # 4. Conclusions

-This scoping review maps the convergence of Machine Learning and origin certification, revealing a field undergoing methodological maturation.
+This review maps the convergence of Machine Learning and origin certification, revealing a field undergoing methodological maturation.
 Algorithmic choices currently reflect an ecology of informational and regulatory constraints rather than mere technological progress.

 The predominance of *in silico* validations and the scarcity of longitudinal and spatial tests undermine the legal robustness of models, necessitating rigorous validation protocols.